 Hello, my name is Bill McRea.
-I have been playing guitar since 1978 and have played in a couple of bands long defunct.
+I have been playing guitar since 1978 and have played in a couple of bands long-defunct.
 I am currently a player for the Celebrate Recovery Worship Band in San Antonio, Texas.
-I grew up playing rock n roll, mostly the hard stuff, as both a rhythm and lead player.
+I grew up playing rock n roll as a rhythm and lead player, mostly the hard stuff.
 I took two years of guitar lessons in the early 80s while attending West Valley College in Saratoga, Ca. I studied classical guitar but quickly became frustrated and wanted to play rock n’roll.

 While in school, I learned to read music and all the theory stuff.
-Trust me you need very little of that stuff to play great music; the truth is all you need is heart and determination.
+Trust me; you need very little of that stuff to play great music; the truth is all you need is heart and determination.
 In 2000 I opened a small business selling guitars and other musical instruments.
-The business was called 24 Hour Guitar but we were also known as the Guitar Warehouse since our business was located in a large warehouse.
-This allowed us to store a lot of equipment and even have a stage that local bands could come and perform on.
-We would put on free shows every Friday and Saturday nights that attracted a lot of customers into our store.
-We supplied all the lights, stage and handle the live sound for the bands.
-This is how I gained so much experience doing live sound for gigs throughout Northern California.
+The business was called 24 Hour Guitar, but we were also known as the Guitar Warehouse since our company was located in a large warehouse.
+This allowed us to store a lot of equipment and even have a stage where local bands could perform.
+We would put on free shows every Friday and Saturday night that attracted a lot of customers to our store.
+We supplied all the lights and stage and handled the live sound for the bands.
+This is how I gained so much experience making live sound for gigs throughout Northern California.

 That is why I teach the way I do.
 I want my guitar students to have fun and create a passion in their life.
 I want them to feel the accomplishment of growth as a player.
 While my first learning experience was excruciating, I want my students to feel encouraged and excited.
 Stoking the fire of a lifelong player is my primary goal with my students.